About Health Services

 - Jaundice or yellowing of the skin or eyes

 - Other signs and symptoms that may indicate a communicable illness

-The school administrator/principal, nurse or designee will notify the student's parent or guardian that the student is to be excluded for health reasons.
+The school administrator/principal, nurse or designee will notify the student's parents or guardian that the student is to be excluded for health reasons.